-January starts on New Year's Day, a quiet day after the late-night celebrations, and on January 6, Epiphany and la Befana are celebrated as they are everywhere in Italy but with a unique touch, La Regatta delle Befane.
+New Year's Day is quiet in Venice after the late-night celebrations.
+On January 6, Epiphany and la Befana are celebrated as they are everywhere in Italy but with a unique touch, La Regatta delle Befane.
+This marks the end of the Christmas and year-end celebrations in Italy, as kids go back to school and everyone returns to work after La Befana.

-Events for Carnevale, Italy's mardi gras, start a couple of weeks before the actual date of Shrove Tuesday so a carnival theme dominates the city in February.
-Celebrate Valentine's Day with a kiss at one of these top places to kiss in Venice.
+Events for Carnevale, Italy's mardi gras, start a couple of weeks before the actual date of Shrove Tuesday, so a carnival theme dominates the city in February.
+You'll see Venetians everywhere in elaborate masks and costumes, and may be tempted to join in yourself.
+On the 14th, celebrate Valentine's Day with a kiss at one of these top places to kiss in Venice.

-Either Carnevale or Easter falls in March so celebrations revolve around these holidays.
+Either Carnevale or Easter falls in March so celebrations revolve around these holidays, with the week before Easter being one of the most important periods on the Italian calendar.
 March 8 is Women's Day, Festa della Donna and March 19 is Saint Joseph's Day, also celebrated as Father's Day in Italy.

-May 1, Labor Day, is a national holiday when many people visit tourist destinations, making Venice very crowded although some museums will be closed.
+May 1, Labor Day, is a national holiday when many people Italians tourist destinations.
+Venice is very crowded this day, and some museums will be closed.
 The Festa della Sensa, commemorating Venice's marriage to the sea, takes place on the first Sunday after Ascension Day (40 days after Easter), followed by the Vogalonga, rowing race, the next weekend.

 July's biggest festival is the Festa del Redentore, commemorating the end of the plague in 1576.
-Events center around the beautiful Redentore church in Giudecca, designed by Palladio.
+Events center around the beautiful Redentore church on Giudecca island, which is temporarily connected to the rest of Venice by a pontoon bridge.

 The traditional start of the Italian summer holidays is August 15, Ferragosto, and during this month there are outdoor concerts and movies.
 The famous Venice Film Festival usually starts at the end of the month.